The Parametrised Complexity of Counting Small Sub-Hypergraphs: Preliminaries

-The parametrised problem $\#\textsc{Clique}$ gets as input a pair of a graph $G$ and a positive integer $k$, and outputs the number of $k$-cliques in $G$.
+The parametrised problem $\#\textsc{Clique}$ gets as input a graph $G$ and a positive integer $k$, and outputs the number of $k$-cliques in $G$.
 The parametrisation of $\#\textsc{Clique}$ is given by $\kappa(G,k)=k$; we say that $k$ is the \emph{parameter} of the problem.
-The parametrised problem $\#\textsc{DomSet}$ also gets as input a pair of a graph $G$ and a positive integer $k$, and outputs the number of dominating sets of size $k$ in $G$.
-The parameter is $k$.